 Why rent a moving truck for 48 hours?

 Two words, schedule conflict.
 Moving helpers and movers are notorious when it comes to showing up at a scheduled time.
 Now, I will say, this is sometimes out of their hands.
 At times, they are moving 2 to 3 loads a day.
-The previous customer’s scheduled appointment sometimes misrepresents how much furniture they need moved or delay the process by other means.
-Other times it’s the fault of the movers or helpers for overbooking the day.
-You can minimize this by asking to be first on the schedule for the day but keep in mind, that it may be as early as 6 am.
+When a previous customer makes an appointment, they sometimes lie about how much furniture they need to move or do something else that slows down the process.
+Other times, it’s the fault of the movers or helpers for overbooking the day.
+You can minimize this by asking to be first on the schedule for the day, but keep in mind, that it may be as early as 6 a.m.
 Even then, there could be unforeseen events that delay a move.

 Because of this, renting a truck for 24 to 48 hours ensures that you have a truck ready for the loading and unloading of your furniture.